sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

-(Optional) see how it works in the Sensible app
+Optional: see how it works in the Sensible app
 =====

    To see this example in the Sensible app: